Look out, Ireland. I’m heading your way in 2016, at least that’s the plan. What started out as half a joke is another step toward reality.

 It was my appreciation for the art of postcards that inspired me to launch SoloTravelGirl.com’s Postcard of the Month Club last October.
 It was simple.
 For a year, once a month I would send a postcard to those blog readers who registered.
 Can you believe it’s been a year?

-Viewing the Wicklow Mountains for the first time was magical.
+Viewing Ireland’s Wicklow Mountains for the first time was magical.
 Translucent clouds hovered over the rounded peaks and the surrounding landscape was carpeted in hues of green, gold, auburn and purple intensified by a little Irish rain.
 I literally gasped seeing this picturesque scenery as it didn’t seem real but indeed, it’s very much real.
-I’ve visited Dublin three times prior to this October trip but never had the chance to venture out...